matt89919/TOC-project/README.md

 </p>

 ## Featur of coffee bot
-* brief introdution to speciaty coffee
+* Brief introdution to speciaty coffee
-* step-by-step instruction to help yo make a cup of hand pour coffee (can choose between three kind of technique which emphasized different favor)
+* Step-by-step instruction to help you make a cup of hand pour coffee (can choose between three kind of technique which emphasized different favor)
-* find what you want to find on ptt coffee forum (using web crawling technique)
+* Find what you want to find on ptt coffee forum (using web crawling technique)

 ## FSM
 <p align=center>